 Cannabidiol, or CBD, is a naturally occurring cannabinoid of the hemp plant.
 It is a legal compound in the UK and is extracted and used as an oil for its therapeutic benefits.
 CBD is a psycho-inactive substance and will not cause any intoxicating effects when used, nor is it addictive.

-There are many reported health benefits attributed to CBD but in many cases, further research is required to confirm its effectiveness in humans.
+There are many reported wellbeing benefits attributed to CBD but in many cases, further research is required to confirm its effectiveness in humans.

 What is THC?